-This paper examines the impact on the Swiss loan market of the proposed changes in bank capital rules set out in BCBS 306 and 307.This involves calculating the impact on capital for different banks these sensitivities are potentially serious in the long run although less important in the short or medium term.
-Bourassa, Hoesli and Scognamiglio (2013) describe features of the Swiss housing market that made it more stable prior to the crisis and hence less subject to price falls afterwards, including the conservative lending practices of Swiss banks.
+This paper examines the impact on the Swiss loan market of the proposed changes in bank capital rules set out in BCBS 306, 307 and 347.9This involves calculating the impact on capital for different changes in the light of concerns about the stability of the market expressed by policy-makers.
+They find that these sensitivities are potentially serious in the long run although less important in the short or medium term.
+Bourassa, Hoesli and Scognamiglio (2013) describe features of the Swiss housing market that made it more stable prior to the crisis and, hence, less subject to price falls afterwards, including the conservative lending practices of Swiss banks.

-&lt;sup>9 Basel rule changes like those proposed in BCBS 306 and 307 are rarely subjected to detailed, public analysis.
+9 Basel rule changes like those proposed in BCBS 306 and 307 are rarely subjected to detailed, public analysis.
 The authorities' current approach involves calibration efforts internal to the regulatory community followed by QIS exercises employing data provided by banks.
-But, the calibration exercises and the results of QIS analysis are rarely disclosed in any detail.
-Academics have analysed important packages of measures such as Basel III capital changes but their studies are typically performed long after decisions have been made.

-and asset classes and then analysing how this will affect the spreads at which banks lend.
-We begin by providing background to the proposals contained in BCBS 306 and 307.
+But, the calibration exercises and the results of QIS analysis banks and asset classes and then analysing how this will affect the spreads at which banks lend.
+We begin by providing background to the Basel Committee's proposals.